squaredindex/gulp4-bootstrap4-starter/README.md

-# Gulp 4 Starter
+# Bootstrap 4 + Gulp 4 Starter
-This is a basic starting point to for a project using Gulp 4.
-Nothing fancy just compling SCSS and watching file changes to update the browser.
+This is a basic starting point to for a project using Bootstrap 4 with a Gulp 4 build system.
+Nothing too fancy just compiling SCSS and watching file changes to update the browser.
+Also uses PurgeCSS for the build command to remove unused CSS.

 ## Configuration References: